ATO-nft/redeemable/eip-draft_redeemable.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-**ERC-721 compliant contracts MAY implement this ERC to provide a standard method of receiving information on reedemability.**
+**ERC-721 compliant contracts MAY implement this ERC to provide a standard method of receiving information on redeemability.**

-_The Redeemable NFT Extension allows anyone to verify this by triggering the `isRedeemable` function of a given NFT._
+The NFT issuer MUST decide who is allowed to redeem the NFT, and restrict access to the `redeem()` function accordingly.

+Anyone MAY access the `isRedeemable()` function to check the redeemability status: it returns `true` when the NFT redeemable, and `false` when already redeemed.

+Third-party services that support this standard MAY use the `Redeem` event to listen to changes on the redeemable status of the NFT.

+Implementers of this standard MUST have all of the following functions:

 ```solidity
 // SPDX-License-Identifier: GPL-3.0